 What To Do When A Loved One Dies – Estate Administration Processes in NC

 Administering an estate fulfills the final wishes of the deceased, as well as any outstanding financial obligations, such as taxes, asset distribution, or debt.
-To start the process of estate administration, there are a steps that you must follow and documents to procure.
-Different steps are taken if the decedent left a will, versus if they died without a will.
-So, the first question to be answered is whether or not the person had a will, trust, or any other estate plan in place.What Do You Do When Someone With a Will Dies?
+To start the process of estate administration, the first step is to know if the decedent left a will or not.
+Depending on whether or not a will is in place at the time of death will determine the next course of action to follow.

-If there was a will (a testate estate), the North Carolina General Statutes provide a definite set of rules that must be followed.
-Documents you will need:- Last Will and Testament
+The North Carolina General Statutes provide a definite set of rules that must be followed in order to administer estate procedures.

 - Application For Probate And Letters